Colonial Origins of Comparative Development: Summary

 By the diversity of colonization policies, the authors mean different natures and degrees of various policies, with the presence of European colonisers being an important factor influencing the form of colonialism.

 Countries with a significant number of European settlers and policies or rights similar to those of their motherlands are given the name "Neo-Europes" (a name first introduced by historian Alfred Crosby in 1986).
 In these colonies, established institutions followed the model of their home country.
 If not, settlers were prepared to impose them by force.
 Their argument was that they were still citizens of their native country and thus had the right to be treated similarly to their homelands.
 This was the case of Australia in the 1840s, where most settlers were former criminals, whereas landowners were mostly former jailors, which led to pressure to implement constitutional changes.

 On the other side, states with little protection of property rights and expropriation by governments are labelled by the authors as “extractive states”.
 Especially in Spanish and Portuguese American colonies, the main object was to extract as many metals and other commodities as possible.
-Similar situations were observable in British West Africa (including the Gold Coast), in the Ivory Coast, and possibly in the most extreme case of Belgian Congo.
+Similar situations were observable in British West Africa (including the Gold Coast), in the Ivory Coast, and possibly in the most extreme case of Congo Free State.

 The feasibility of settlements was mostly related to the presence of various diseases in potential colonies.
 It is documented that this factor was of great importance, as it was, for example, in the case of the Pilgrims.
 When choosing their destination, they decided to migrate to the Thirteen Colonies which became the United States, and not to another British colony, British Guiana, because of lower mortality in the United States.
 When deciding where to send criminals, several locations were rejected due to high mortality rates and Australia was chosen as the final destination for convicts.
 The mortality rate was also one of the significant factors influencing the development of new settlements – a higher probability of survival was more attractive to potential new colonists.